jpda/azure-tag-manager/README.md

 [![Build Status](https://dev.azure.com/jpda/azman/_apis/build/status/jpda.azure-tag-manager?branchName=master)](https://dev.azure.com/jpda/azman/_build/latest?definitionId=14&branchName=master)

-# azure-tag-manager
+# azure-tag-manager :cloud: :zap:

+## :warning: Running locally will use *your user account* which may have more access than your production service principal/MSI.
+Timer driven functions run at the top of the hour and iterate through all available subscriptions, so keep in mind that you may end up with resources tagged with an `expires` tag.
+Just delete the tag if you don't want it, but as of now there is no explicit white or blacklist for subscriptions, it is driven by principal access.

 Created to help me with resource sprawl.
-I have a mix of demo, poc, test and production stuff strewn about subscriptions and it's annoying to keep up with.
-Especially when the bill comes :/ I started with Azure Policy, but found I couldn't do evaluations (like created time + 30 days), so decided to build my own tagger.
+I have a mix of demo, poc, test and production stuff strewn about subscriptions and it's annoying to keep up with...especially when the bill comes :moneybag: I started with Azure Policy, but found I couldn't do evaluations (like created time + 30 days), so decided to build my own tagger.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjpda%2Fazure-tag-manager%2Fmaster%2Fazuredeploy.json)